 Products are selected by our editors.
 We may earn a commission on purchases from a link.
 How we select gear.

 What is it about the vaunted .45 ACP cartridge that keeps it as one of America’s most self-protection and competition rounds?

 We examine this classic round, break down why it has survived and thrived for generation after generation, and provide a selection of great handguns that are chambered for it.

 In This Article

 Comparison of the Best .45 ACP Pistols

-Below is my list of the best .45 ACP pistols in 2021.
+Below is my list of the best .45 ACP pistols.
 I list the best choices in terms of value, performance, design, and cost.

 Click on the name to head to the product page, read reviews and check prices or skip ahead to the list of pistols.

 1. Auto-Ordnance 1911